acorn-io/docs/docs/60-authoring/02-structure.md

 acorns: { // other Acorn applications that need to be deployed with your app (databases, etc.) }
 secrets: { // defines secret bits of data that are automatically generated or passed by the user }
 localData: { // default data and configuration variables }
+images: { // defines container images that are used in the Acornfile behind conditionals }
 ```

 At a minimum, the Acornfile needs to specify at least one container to run.